KClarkDev/regex-gist/gist-template.md

 In regular expressions, when you use a character outside of square brackets [], it is treated as a literal character and matches itself.
 In our expresses, we include a dash `-` to require that the 3-digit area code, 3-digit exchange code, and 4-digit subscriber number of the phone number are separated by a dash.

+### Adapting the Regex Expression for Survey123

 ## Author

 Katherine Clark is a GIS Analyst and aspiring Geospatial Developer with more than five years industry experience.
-You can read more about her on her profile[https://kclarkdev.github.io/kc-project-portfolio/].
+You can read more about her on her [profile](https://kclarkdev.github.io/kc-project-portfolio/).